 1. Optimize your posts

-Nearly 60% of LinkedIn users access the network from their phones, so prime your posts for mobile viewing.
-Keep your posts short, and make them compelling with interesting imagery.
+- Nearly 60% of LinkedIn users access the network from their phones, so prime your posts for mobile viewing with compelling messages and interesting imagery.

 2. Work their bias to your advantage